Wimmics/KGnoVis/Presentation code - dev.md

 # Things to improve

-Put buttons with the different possible colors for the legend.
+Add a support interaction that enable the user to choose the color of different elements of the vizualisation.

-Allow to change the number of lines in the dataset.
+Allow to change the number of lines display in the table.

-Ajout que le graph result est un objet déclaré par le développeur suivi de 2 blocks (1 creation objet, puis appel à nodelink-dataset)
-Refaire l'intro (en faire une vraie)

-1 doc dev, 1 doc user
+Allow the user to choose which column is defined as source, target, and link.